computproteomics/vsclust/README.md

 http://computproteomics.bmb.sdu.dk/Apps/VSClust

-Be aware that the tool does allow only one user to run the operations at a time.
+Be aware that the tool does allow only one user to run the background R calculations at a time.
 Therefore the app might become temporarily irresponsive.
+However, multiple sessions are separated and your data won't be shared between sessions or overwritten.

 ### Implementation on own computer
 You can run the shiny app from the server.R or ui.R files using [Rstudio](http://rstudio.com), run the app on a shiny-server